Creating space for breakthroughs — Leadership lessons from Miles Davis

 Miles said:

-“I know that if you have some great musicians, they will deal with the situation.
+“I know if you have some great musicians, they will deal with the situation.
 And play above and beyond what they think they can.”

 “There are no mistakes.”